Jalgaon unites to protect interfaith relationships with consent-focused legal safeguards

 Graphic with an orange DONATE button and heart icons on a dark mandala background.
 Overlay text asks to support dharma-renaissance.org in reviving and sharing dharmic wisdom.
 Cultural Insights, Personal Reflections.

-The plan calls for multi-stakeholder consultations with jurists, women’s organisations, interfaith councils, cybercrime units, and child protection experts.
-Civic education on consent, digital safety, and legal rights would accompany capacity-building for police and social workers.
+The article recommends multi-stakeholder consultations with jurists, women’s organisations, interfaith councils, cybercrime units, and child protection experts.
+It also calls for civic education on consent, digital safety, and legal rights, plus capacity-building for police and social workers.